 3. Keep moving

 When you are at work, move around.
 By continually moving around, your body is able to burn calories.
 You can do simple things, such as walking in place or even shifting your hips.
 Any additional movement will help you start to burn that belly bulge.
 If you are unable to move around at work, try using a standing workstation.
-Benefits of a standing workstation include potentially avoiding obesity, diabetes and cancer.
+Small steps to avoid obesity can potentially help save you from developing more serious health conditions like diabetes and cancer.

 4. Cut back on stressful activities

 Stress can cause us to lose sleep and over eat.
 There is a hormone in your body called cortisol.
-Cortisol tends to motivate people to be more motivated, but at the same time, have more of an appetite.
-When you have stress that continues over a long period of time, your cortisol levels may not decrease, which will lead to stress induced eating.
+Cortisol tends to motivate people to be more motivated, but at the same time it does cause impact your appetite.
+When you have stress that continues over a long period of time, your cortisol levels may not decrease, which will lead to stress induced eating and a constant appetite.

 5. Snack on nuts

 When you go to grab that bag of potato chips, think twice.
 There are healthier alternatives.
 Peanuts, cashews, pistachios and other nuts have proteins that are much healthier than the processed chemicals that are used on potato chips.